 Hunter boots are relatively frustrating to use, as their tightly cut ankle means they're difficult to get on.
 You have to sit down, grab the flexible top of the shaft and tug them on.
 And they're too flexible to kick off, so you have to grab the heel and really wrench them off.
 They're a far cry from boots you can just step into and go (like the Baffin Enduro).

 The Hunter boots fit with our size 12 feet with a half inch of room and are comfortable for our D width feet without being too snug.
-They would not have enough room for a wide foot.
+We expect they'd measure in at a D width: they would not have enough room for a wide foot.
 And they fit far more snugly on the ankle than any of the other boots (besides the XTRATUF Legacy 15"), which is nice because they don't flap around, but frustrating because the rubber pushes into the front of our ankles as we walk in them.

 If you like the aesthetic of Original Tall, and it's rainy, then wear them on errands and out on the town.
 But due to their subpar traction, overly squishy rubber, and general commitment to form over function, we do not recommend these for intense use of any sort.